SpikeHD/Procchi/README.md

 # Start Procchi configured to update every 10 seconds (instead of the default of 5 seconds)
 ./procchi -r 10

+# Start procchi with the access address pointing to the external IP address of the machine
+./procchi -a <machine IP>
 ```

 # Developing